UsrNameu1/UsrNameu1.github.io/content/home/about.en.md

 Over 3+ years of experience developing iOS mobile application using Objective-C, Swift.

-About 2 years of experience developing server side API application with Scala.
+Over 1+ years of experience developing server side API application with Scala.

 To leverage on my strength in mathematical application fields at university, I have changed my job to data analyst.